SunGL001/spacing_generalization/README.md

 ## 🧬 Biological Experiments
 This code repository focuses on the computational implementation for artificial neural networks (ANNs).
-For details on the biological experiments involving olfactory aversive conditioning in Drosophila (corresponding to Figures 4 & 5), please refer to the full PNAS paper.
+For details on the biological experiments involving olfactory aversive conditioning in Drosophila (corresponding to Figures 4 & 5), please refer to the full paper.

 ## 📧 Contact
 If you have any questions, please feel free to contact: sgl23@mails.tsinghua.edu.cn